pablooliva/spec-driven-development/README.md

 ---

-**Built for Claude Code** - Enhancing AI-assisted development with systematic methodology
+**Built for Claude Code** - Enhancing AI-assisted development with a specification-driven systematic methodology.